 - A current profile widget.
 This widget shows the last applied profile and when clicked opens the Profiles screen where an audio profile can be applied.

 - A circular style widget that shows the current volumes of your device along with the ability to change volumes independently by clicking on the volume type.
-You can also open the profiles screen by clicking on the header of the volume type when it is displayed.

 Volume Butler can be used in conjunction with Locale and Tasker.
 Apply profiles in whole new ways!
 Locale and Tasker increase the ability for you to more finely control how your device utilizes Volume Butler.
 You can apply audio profiles or quick schedules with a variety of events that occur such as: a particular person that is calling, location, battery percentage, calendar events, orientation, time, and more!
 (These are third party applications that do cost money)